-Refuel as soon as possible once your cruising range falls below 30 miles/50 km, otherwise engine functions are not ensured and damage can occur.
+If the range displayed is less than 30 miles/50 km, be sure to refuel; otherwise, engine functions are not guaranteed and damage may occur.◀

 Approx. 12.3 US gal/47 liters, including the reserve capacity of 2.1 US gal/8 liters.